wp-plugins/polylang/readme.txt

 * Bug correction: impossible to create terms with the same name in different languages
 * Bug correction: query string added by other plugins is erased when adding the language code to all urls
 * Bug correction: redirect erase 'POST' variables on homepage when adding the language code to all urls
+* Bug correction: English (en_US) loads rtl style when using a localized WordPress package with an rtl language

 = 0.9.4 (2012-10-23) =